grame-cncm/guidolib/doc/server/source/params/format.rst

 		- ``png``: to produce a png output
 		- ``jpg``: to produce a jpeg output
 		- ``svg``: to produce a svg output
+		- ``binary``: to produce a binary output which can be parse with a external device to draw the score.
+		- ``gif``: to produce a gif output

 		*default value*: "png"